JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

    This includes adding the entire interface for your API.
 * `-Xjvm-default=compatibility` should be used if you are adding a `@JvmDefault` to the methods that were available in the API before.
    This mode helps avoid compatibility breaks: all the interface implementations written for the previous versions will be fully compatible with the new version.
-   However, the compatibility mode may add some overhead to the resulting bytecode size and could affect the performance.
+   However, the compatibility mode may add some overhead to the resulting bytecode size and Kaffect the performance.

 For more details about compatibility issues, see the `@JvmDefault` [reference page](/api/latest/jvm/stdlib/kotlin.jvm/-jvm-default/index.html).